Heavy-Vehicle-Networking-At-U-Tulsa/CAN-Logger-2/README.md

 #define button 21
 ```

-### Test_CAN0_and_CAN1
+### `Test_CAN0_and_CAN1`
 Test codes used to send/receive CAN message periodically on both channels CAN0 and CAN1 using FLEX CAN library.
-The library can be accessed here: https://github.com/Heavy-Vehicle-Networking-At-U-Tulsa/FlexCAN_Library

 This makes use of the following defines for the Silent Pins on the transceivers:
 ```